-1. A mediator shall conduct the mediation diligently and shall not prolong the mediation for the purpose of charging a higher fee.
-A mediator shall conduct a mediation in a manner that promotes diligence, timeliness, safety, procedural fairness, and mutual respect among all the participants.
-A mediator should agree to mediate only when the mediator is prepared to commit the attention essential to an effective mediation.

-2. A mediator shall act consistently with all Virginia statutes governing mediation, mediators, and dispute resolution proceedings.
+- 1. A mediator shall conduct a mediation in a manner that promotes diligence, timeliness, safety, procedural fairness, and mutual respect among all the participants.
+A mediator should agree to mediate only when the mediator is prepared to commit the time and attention essential to an effective mediation. - 2.
+A mediator shall act consistently with all Virginia statutes governing mediation, mediators, and dispute resolution proceedings.

-3. A mediator should promote honesty and candor between and among all participants.

-4.2.
-If, The mediator shall terminate the mediation when, in the mediator's judgment, the integrity of the process has been compromised by, for example, by inability or unwillingness of a party to participate meaningfully, gross inequality of bargaining power or ability, gross unfairness resulting from nondisclosure or fraud by a participant., the mediator shall inform the parties.
-The mediator shall discontinue the mediation in such circumstances, but shall not violate the obligation of confidentiality.
-The mediator may explain the reason for the mediator's termination, so long as the explanation is consistent with the obligations arising under these Standards, including but not limited to the obligation of confidentiality.

-5. Mediators shall conduct themselves in a manner that will instill confidence in the mediation process, confidence in the integrity and competence of mediators, and confidence that disputes entrusted to mediators are handled in accordance with the highest ethical standards and consistent with the proper administration of justice.
-For example, a mediator shall not:

-a) commit a criminal or deliberately wrongful act that reflects adversely on the mediator's honesty, trustworthiness or fitness to provide mediation services, conduct mediation training programs, and/or mentor; or b) engage in conduct involving dishonesty, fraud, deceit or misrepresentation which reflects adversely on the mediator's fitness to provide mediation services, to conduct mediation training programs, and/or to mentor; or c) knowingly assist or induce another person to violate or attempt to violate the Standards of Ethics and Professional Responsibility for Certified Mediators.
+- 3. A mediator should promote honesty and candor between and among all participants. - 4.
+The mediator shall terminate the mediation when, in the mediator's judgment, the integrity of the process has been compromised.
+(For example, by inability or unwillingness of a party to participate effectively; gross inequality of bargaining power or ability; and unfairness resulting from nondisclosure, where there is a legal duty to disclose, or fraud, by a participant.)
+The mediator may explain the reason for the mediator's termination, so long as the explanation is consistent with the obligations arising under these Standards, including but not limited to the obligation of confidentiality. - 5.
+Mediators shall conduct themselves in a manner that will instill confidence in the mediation process and in the integrity and competence of mediators.
+Mediators shall conduct mediations consistent with the proper administration of justice.
+For example, a mediator shall not: - a) commit a criminal or deliberately wrongful act that reflects adversely on the mediator's honesty, trustworthiness or fitness to provide mediation services, conduct mediation training programs, and/or mentor; or - b) engage in conduct involving dishonesty, fraud, deceit or misrepresentation which reflects adversely on the mediator's fitness to provide mediation services, to conduct mediation training programs, and/or to mentor; or - c) knowingly assist or induce another person to violate or attempt to violate the Standards of Ethics and Professional Responsibility for Certified Mediators.

-LM.
-Fees
+L. FEES

-1. A mediator shall fully disclose compensation, fees, and, charges to the parties.

-2. A mediator shall not charge a contingent fee or fee based upon the outcome of the mediation because such a practice creates an appearance of impartiality.

-3. A mediator shall not give or receive any commission or other monetary or nonmonetary form of consideration in return for referral of parties for mediation services.
+- 1. A mediator shall fully disclose compensation, fees, and, charges to the parties. - 2.
+A mediator shall not enter into a fee agreement contingent on the result of the mediation or the amount of settlement because such a practice creates an appearance of partiality. - 3.
+A mediator shall not give or receive any commission or other monetary or non-monetary form of consideration in return for referral of parties for mediation services.

-Comment: Section M.3. is not intended to preclude a dispute resolution organization or program from receiving a commission or consideration for acceptance of a case which it then refers to a member of the organization's panel of neutrals.
+Comment: Section L.3. is not intended to preclude a dispute resolution organization or program from receiving a commission or consideration for acceptance of a case which it then refers to a member of the organization's panel of neutrals.